 2. Start with open minds

 The real work of change begins with ready and willing participants.
-DEI initiatives are not for the closed minded bigot.
+DEI initiatives are not for the closed-minded.
 One can cover the most ground with people who choose to participate on their own volition.
 A prejudiced person forced into attending mandatory training can become a distraction from the person who is truly open to doing the work.
 An open invitation generally results in an atmosphere conducive to learning and personal growth.
 Try to make it a safe space.

 3. Do the work in the correct order

 Organizations frequently address DEI internally including diversity committees, who make plans for DEI, followed by organization and participation in training.
 The training though is ideally just one step in the sequence.
 Measurement and a strategy must come first to offer a framework for building a shared goal.
 Following up with training affords everyone at the table an opportunity to get on the same page, speak the same language and collaborate with a professional on what is acceptable and achievable in today’s world.
-Measurement should come first, strategy second, training next as-needed, not last on the DEI continuum.

 4. More training is not a goal